matzsoft/WitnessPuzzles/README.md

 1. The sliders on the properties sheet are horrible.
 They are difficult to see and hence use.
 There must be a way to make them better.
 1. Need a better way to highlight the active tool in the tool bar.
-1. Someone suggested that the properties sheet should live update the window below.
-Investigate how to do this if possible.
+1. Tried to make the properties sheet do a live update of the document window.
+It sort of worked but there were problems:

+- Counldn't get the cancel to work properly.
+- Changing the dimensions causes the sheet to move out from under the mouse making using the controls difficult.